 1) Frequency of compressor use

-It holds true that for sporadic use in a home workshop or small business, a piston compressor is the ideal choice.
-You can turn it on and off as needed, but remember that these models wear out with each start.
-With more frequent use, or longer running times, piston compressors overheat and get damaged.
+Generally, for sporadic use in a home workshop or small business, a piston compressor is the ideal choice.
+You can turn it on and off as needed, but it should be remembered that these models wear out with every start.
+With more frequent use or longer runs, piston compressors overheat and can be damaged.
 The ideal operating frequency is:

-For continuous and intensive operation, on the other hand, screw compressors are more suitable, designed for continuous operation and higher performance.
-With screw compressors, you can also expect better power regulation and more efficient processing of compressed air.
-For both types of devices, ensure timely oil changes, filter element replacement, and generally pay attention to maintenance.
+For continuous and intensive operation, screw compressors are more suitable, designed for non-stop operation and higher performance.
+With screw compressors, you can also expect better performance regulation and more efficient processing of compressed air.
+For both types of devices, ensure timely oil changes, filter elements and generally pay attention to maintenance.

 Rules for using a piston compressor

-To ensure your piston compressor serves you long and reliably, it's important to follow a few principles:
+To ensure your piston compressor serves you long and reliably, it is important to follow several principles:

-• Alternate the on and off time of the device in a 3:1 ratio – this means that if the compressor runs for e.g., 9 minutes, let it rest for 3 minutes afterwards.
+• Alternate on and off times in a 3:1 ratio – this means if the compressor runs for e.g. 9 minutes, let it rest for 3 minutes afterwards.

-• Limit the number of starts – maximum 10 starts per hour.
-Frequent starting leads to excessive wear on the motor and the unit itself.
+• Limit the number of starts – max.
+10 starts per hour.
+Frequent starting leads to excessive wear of the motor and the aggregate itself.

-Whether to choose a piston compressor also depends, among other things, on the total daily volume of compressed air (considering necessary operating breaks – calculation found below).
+Whether to choose a piston compressor also depends on the total daily volume of compressed air (considering necessary operational breaks – calculation below).

 Rules for using a screw compressor

 It is important to use screw devices every day.
-The compressor must reach an operating temperature of 80 °C at least once every 24 hours to remove excess moisture (using an oil separator), which forms through condensation.
-Otherwise, the screw block corrodes quickly.
+The compressor must reach an operating temperature of 80 °C at least once every 24 hours to (via the oil separator) remove excess moisture caused by condensation.
+Otherwise, the screw block will corrode quickly.

-You can regulate the power of a screw compressor by connecting a frequency converter, which reduces and increases the compressor's output, i.e., the supplied amount of compressed air, by changing the drive speed as needed.
-In cheaper devices, a suction valve plays a similar role.
+The performance of a screw compressor can be regulated by connecting a frequency inverter, which, by changing the drive speed as needed, decreases or increases the compressor's output, thus the amount of compressed air delivered.
+In cheaper devices, a suction valve performs a similar role.

-Details can be found in the article about efficient operation of screw compressors.
+Details can be found in the article on efficient operation of screw compressors.

 2) Required air volume of the compressor